 This course provides a broad study of the food issues that have ongoing relevance for individual and community health and wellbeing.
+The emphasis is on food and nutrition theory with very little or no practical cooking.

-It complements Health Studies 3, Sports Science 3, Food and Cooking Essentials, Food, Cooking and Nutrition 2 and SIT203416 Certificate II in Kitchen Operations.
+It complements Health Studies 3; Sports Science 3; Food and Cooking Essentials; Food, Cooking and Nutrition 2 and SIT203416 Certificate II in Kitchen Operations.

-- nutrition and dietary analysis

-- relationship between diet and health, nutrition promotion, influences on food choices

-- · food sustainability, security

-- food ethics

-• further studies in health sciences, dietetics, nutrition, sport science, environmental and community health and education
+- · nutrition and dietary analysis - the relationship between diet, health and nutrition promotion - · influences on food choices - food sustainability, food security and ethics further studies in health sciences, dietetics, nutrition, sport science, environmental and community health and education